Side angle shot of a white plate with spheres of golden brown sesame balls with white and black sesame seeds

 To make sesame balls successfully, pay attention to the oil temperature.
 If oil is too hot, it can cause the sesame balls to expand too rapidly and burst.
 First, make sure the oil temperature is around 250°F / 111°C. I recommend using a probe thermometer to make sure since oil can overheat very quickly.
 You can even use that point and shoot thermometer that is sitting in your cabinets from the pandemic.

-If the oil gets too hot, the sesame balls will burn quickly without getting a chance to cook properly.
+If the oil gets too hot, the sesame balls will expand too quickly and burst or burn without getting a chance to cook through.
 Once the oil is at the right temperature, put the sesame balls into the pan and fry them over low heat.
 Cooking them over low heat allows them to cook evenly and prevents them from burning.

 What type of oil can you use to fry sesame balls?

-When frying food, opt for a neutral oil like vegetable or peanut oil.
+When frying food, opt for a neutral oil like avocado, vegetable, or peanut oil.
 It is important to note that canola oil may not be the best choice due to health concerns associated with its consumption for both adults and children.

 How do you air fry sesame balls?